 Concerning the issue of consultation and attempts to improve the public's engagement in the budget process, the Lead Member for Corporate Resources explained that the executive was aware of the complexities involved in engaging the public in the process and the questions that would possibly need to be addressed.
 He stressed however that the matter would be looked at in the future and better consultation processes developed.

-The Chair then thanked the Deputy Director of Finance, the Director of Corporate Services and the Lead Member for Corporate Resources for their attendance and contributions to the meeting.
+The Chair then thanked the Lead Member for Corporate Resources and the Deputy Director of Finance for their attendance and contributions to the meeting.

 RESOLVED:-